 Respect for Human Rights and Elimination of Discrimination

 The entire Group is committed to showing respect for the rights of all employees.

 The entire Konica Minolta Group is committed to showing respect for the human rights of each and every employee.
 The Group seeks to enable all employees to enhance their abilities and professional skills and achieve their career goals.
 This aspiration is articulated in the Konica Minolta Group Guidance for Charter of Corporate Behavior and the Compliance Manual, where Konica Minolta states its commitment as follows:

 - We respect individuality, human rights, and the privacy of all of our employees.

-- We seek to eliminate discrimination of all kinds, whether based on race, nationality, gender, religion, belief, or physical disability.
+- We seek to eliminate discrimination of all kinds, whether based on race, nationality, gender, gender identity/sexual orientation, religion, belief, or physical disability.

 - We seek to eliminate child labor and forced labor.

 - We endeavor to create a safe and healthy workplace environment.

 Konica Minolta also strives to ensure that all employees are aware of these priorities.